 - Transfer to a tray and serve warm!

-I replaced normal potatoes with sweet potatoes to give the puffs a more sweet and creamy texture.
+- Replace white potatoes with sweet potatoes to give the puffs a more sweet and creamy texture.
+Or skip potatoes all together and add more carrots.

-You can also make a vegan version of this recipe if you leave out the chicken and use vegan puff pastry sheets.
+- You can also make a vegan version of this recipe if you leave out the chicken and use vegan puff pastry.